Boots WebMD Partners in Health

 Can overtraining result in reduced bone mass and fractures?

 Interestingly, mounting evidence shows that too much physical activity can result in bone disorders.
 The hormonal imbalances that result from intense training may lead to decreased bone mass and low bone mass known as osteopenia.
 These imbalances can even lead to fractures.
 This phenomenon is a common experience for many young female athletes.
-Maintaining a constant balance of exercise and recovery is crucial to keeping osteoporosis at bay.
+Maintaining a constant balance of exercise and recovery is crucial for helping to keep osteoporosis at bay.

 WebMD Medical Reference